As a new Java coder, it might take you some time to recognize the usefulness of

 over extending a base class, adding instance methods to a class, or overriding

-a method like toString
+a method like toString.

 To help overcome this, let’s consider a common occurrence—sorting an

-of objects.
+ArrayList of objects.

-or numerical entries, then sorting the list
+If the list contains String or numerical entries, then sorting the list

 is trivial: